 A New Achievement, GWM HAVAL H6 Awarded ANCAP 5 Star Safety Rating

-BAODING, China, March 28, 2022 /CNW/ -- On March 17, ANCAP, Australasia's Independent Voice on Vehicle Safety, announced that HAVAL H6 has been awarded a 5 star safety rating, which represents that the safety strength of GWM's HAVAL brand has been internationally recognized again.
+BAODING, China, March 29, 2022 /PRNewswire/ -- On March 17, ANCAP, Australasia's Independent Voice on Vehicle Safety, announced that HAVAL H6 has been awarded a 5 star safety rating, which represents that the safety strength of GWM's HAVAL brand has been internationally recognized again.

 The rating standard of ANCAP becomes stricter after upgrading.
 After the 3rd-generation innovation, HAVAL H6 has achieved excellent results in four aspects of this test including adult occupant protection, child occupant protection, safety assist and vulnerable road user protection, with scores of 90%, 88%, 81% and 73%, respectively.